uprial/mine-ctrl-linux/README.md

 #### Start the server 2nd time

-Download a client launcher: https://ru-m.org/, install the same version as the server and check that the client works with the server.
-Then stop the server via /stop and clean the mess up:
+Download a client launcher: [CLIENT.md](CLIENT.md), install the same version as the server and check that the client works with the server.

 ### Install plugins